 His farcical dismissal in Multan disguised the fact he top-scored in England's second innings, and was the only batter to find a successful method by relying almost exclusively on his sweeps and reverses.
 For all his inspirational leadership, Stokes has not scored a Test century for 16 months: with the series on the line, he will be desperate to end that run.

-The success of the McCullum-Stokes regime will ultimately be dictated by their results next year against India and Australia, but this week will go a long way towards determining their team's reputation in Asia.
+The success of the McCullum-Stokes regime will ultimately be dictated by their results next year against India and Australia, but this third Test will go a long way towards determining their team's reputation in Asia.
 When asked how important winning would be, Stokes gave a one-word answer: "Very."
 For all that England want to entertain, they have a singular focus this week.